Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

 - Despite its light weight, it offers a challenging amount of resistance

-- The machine can be separated into two parts, making storage simple
+- Can be separated into two parts, making storage simple

 - It has a set of castor wheels installed for easy transport